 Similarly, if we collect and use your personal information based on our legitimate interests (or those of any third party), we will take reasonable steps to provide clear notice and describe our legitimate interests.

-Intel Corporation is the Data Controller of all personal information collected in the EEA, except where a supplemental privacy notice says otherwise.
-The contact details for Intel Corporation are set out in the “How to Contact Us” section.
+Mobileye Vision Technologies Ltd. is the Data Controller of all personal information collected in the EEA, except where a supplemental privacy notice says otherwise.
+The contact details for Mobileye Vision Technologies Ltd. are set out at How to Contact Us.

-If you have questions about or need further information concerning the legal basis on which we collect and use your personal information for any specific processing activity, please contact us using the contact details provided under the “How to Contact Us” Section below.
+If you have questions about or need further information concerning the legal basis on which we collect and use your personal information for any specific processing activity, please contact us using the contact details provided at How to Contact Us.

 How We Share Information

 We share personal information for reasons like fulfilling orders, processing payments, preparing and sending advertising campaigns, or as otherwise necessary to complete any transaction or provide any product you have requested or authorized.
 Where sharing takes place, we use controls to establish protections for the personal information that is shared.
-Sharing may take place with affiliates and subsidiaries; suppliers working on our behalf; law enforcement or government official and for purposes consistent with this Notice including to protect our customers; to protect lives; to maintain the security of Intel® Services; and to protect our rights and property.
+Sharing may take place with affiliates and subsidiaries; suppliers working on our behalf; law enforcement or government official and for purposes consistent with this Notice including to protect our customers; to protect lives; to maintain the security of Mobileye products and services; and to protect our rights and property.

-Expand the sections below to learn more.

 With Affiliates and Subsidiaries

 For purposes limited to and consistent with this Privacy Notice.
-A list of the Affiliates and Subsidiaries we share personal information with is set out in the Deed Poll to Intel’s Corporate Privacy Rules available here.

 With Suppliers

-Our authorized vendors and suppliers may require personal information to provide services we have contracted for, such as product delivery, website hosting, data analysis, IT services, auditing, payment processing or customer service.
-We use a wide variety of software and tools at Intel and we process personal information using these tools as a regular course of business.
+Our authorized vendors and suppliers may require personal information to provide products and services we have contracted for, such as product delivery, website hosting, data analysis, IT services, auditing, payment processing or customer service.
+We use a wide variety of software and tools at Mobileye and we process personal information using these tools as a regular course of business.
 Our contracts with suppliers and vendors include provisions to protect your information and limit its use.

-We also share non-personally identifiable information, such as anonymized or aggregated information, with suppliers for purposes such as analysis, identifying trends in the areas of our products and to help research and develop new Intel® Services.
+We also share non-personally identifiable information, such as anonymized or aggregated information, with third parties for purposes such as analysis, identifying trends in the areas of our products and to help research and develop new Mobileye products and services.

 With Partners